- Download our Moving to Paris Guide (PDF)

-Finding accommodation in Paris is not much different from finding a place to stay elsewhere in France.
-However, prices are inevitably more expensive and the competition more fierce.
-A good impression with a prospective landlord can be the difference between signing a lease and having to continue the search, especially when there are dozens of other eager candidates.
+Finding accommodation in Paris is no different from finding a place to stay elsewhere in France.
+However, prices are inevitably more expensive and the competition is fiercer.

-Expats looking for accommodation in the city will most likely have to deal with smaller-than-average living quarters in spite of particularly high costs.
-Those on a budget are advised to either look outside of the city or consider sharing an apartment.
+Expats looking for accommodation in the city will most likely have to deal with smaller-than-average living quarters, in spite of particularly high costs.
+Those on a budget are advised to either look outside the city or consider sharing an apartment.

 Renting accommodation in Paris

-Expats living in Paris will most likely rent their accommodation and there are a number of things to keep in mind while deciding whether or not to sign a lease.
+Expats living in Paris will most likely rent their accommodation, and there are several things to keep in mind while deciding whether to sign a lease.

 Expats seeking accommodation in Paris will need to act swiftly once they find a place because of the intense competition and demand in the city, with listings commonly being taken down minutes after going up.

-French law requires that tenants take out inexpensive rental insurance to protect against theft, fire and damage to the communal areas of buildings.
+French law also requires tenants living in apartment buildings to take out inexpensive rental insurance to protect against theft, fire and damage to the communal areas.
 The local town hall can provide more information on what this involves.